-In conclusion, we have established the superfluid nature of the dipolar supersolid by characterizing its non-classical rotational inertia.
-The supersolid is particularly interesting when compared to standard superfluids, because its reduced superfluid fraction is due to the breaking of the translational invariance, and not to thermal effects.
-The techniques we have demonstrated, with an improvement of the measurement precision, might allow testing whether the superfluid fraction of the supersolid is indeed smaller than unity.
-Achieving larger systems might also allow studying quantitatively the theoretical connection between superfluid fraction and density modulation, as well as observing the appearance of quantized vortices for large angular velocities~\cite{28}.
+We have established the superfluid nature of the dipolar supersolid by characterizing its non-classical rotational inertia.
+The supersolid is different from standard superfluids because of the reduced superfluid fraction thanks to the spontaneous breaking of translational invariance.
+The techniques we have demonstrated, with an improvement of the measurement precision and of the resolution on $\epsilon_{dd}$, will allow testing whether the superfluid fraction of the supersolid is indeed smaller than unity.
+Achieving larger systems might also allow studying the supersolid behavior in an annular geometry or in a 2D configuration, as well as studying the dynamics of quantized vortices in the supersolid phase ~\cite{28}.

-We thank E. Lucioni for contributions to the early stages of the experiments, A. Gallemi, A. Recati, S. Roccuzzo and S. Stringari for discussions and for providing the theoretical data, D.E.
+We thank E. Lucioni for contributions to the early stages of the experiment, A. Gallemi, A. Recati, S. Roccuzzo and S. Stringari for discussions and for providing the theoretical data, D.E.
 Galli for discussions, A. Barbini, F. Pardini, M. Tagliaferri and M. Voliani for technical assistance.
 This work received funding by the EC-H2020 research and innovation program (Grant 641122 - QUIC).